-It’s 2019.
-The stock market has been acting up.
-With the future of the economy looking uncertain, many Americans are looking for safer places to invest (but continue to grow) their nest egg.
+Updated May 8, 2020: With the future of the economy looking uncertain in the wake of the COVID-19 pandemic, many Americans are looking for safe places to save (but potentially grow) their nest egg.
 Enter the high-yield savings account.

 What are high-yield savings accounts?